-- 69. Legal representatives assigned to a specific case will be reminded by the VWU before the trial of the possibility for such courtesy meetings between the witnesses and the persons who will examine them in court.
-The legal representatives, who have submitted to the Chamber a request to question the witness, must inform the VWU in a timely manner to allow the VWU to facilitate the meeting. - 70.
-Based on this information provided by the parties and participants, and subject to the witness' consent, the VWU will notify all the people who have been listed to examine the witness in Court, including the legal representative of a witness, where applicable, on when the courtesy meeting is scheduled to take place. - 71.
+- 66. The witnesses are provided with an opportunity to acquaint themselves with the people who may examine them in court.
+The entity calling the witness, the non-calling party and the legal representatives, where applicable, must provide the VWU with the names of the persons who will examine the witness in Court.
+The VWU will require this information prior to the arrival of the witness to the location of testimony, thereby allowing the VWU to facilitate contacts in a timely manner. - 67.
+Legal representatives assigned to a specific case will be reminded by the VWU before the trial of the possibility for such courtesy meetings between the witnesses and the persons who will examine them in court.
+The LRV, who has submitted to the Chamber a request to question the witness, must inform the VWU in a timely manner to allow the VWU to facilitate the meeting. - 68.
+Based on this information provided by the parties and participants, and subject to the witness' consent, the VWU will notify all the people who have been listed to examine the witness in Court, including the LRV, where applicable, on when the courtesy meeting is scheduled to take place. - 69.
 Separate courtesy meetings for each entity will take place on the premises of the VWU, immediately before the courtroom familiarisation.
-The staff of the VWU shall attend the meeting. - 72.
-In relation to the time allocated to the courtesy meetings, each party is allocated 10 minutes.
-If there is one legal representative team, it is allocated 10 minutes.
-If there are two legal representative teams, they attend the courtesy meeting at the same time for a maximum of 15 minutes.
-If there are more than two teams, then a maximum of 20 minutes is allocated to all.
+The staff of the VWU shall attend the meeting and shall make sure that witnesses are given sufficient time for the purposes of this meeting. - 70.
 The VWU recommends joint courtesy meetings for the legal representatives because they are less burdensome for the witnesses.

-2.5.2 Showing the courtroom and explaining the proceedings
+2.5.3 Showing the courtroom and explaining the proceedings

-73. The Support Assistant will guide the witness to the courtroom.
-All individuals who have participated in the separate courtesy meetings may attend the courtroom familiarisation.34 The VWU notes that during this procedure, the various representatives are not allowed to speak about the evidence and, as a result, they are only allowed to watch the courtroom familiarisation passively to ensure that no interference occurs.35 VWU staff will remind the attending representatives of the parties and participants accordingly.

-- 74. The witness will be introduced to the courtroom.36 Where the Chamber has authorised the witness to testify from a remote witness room, either in headquarters or in the field, the witness will also be introduced to this room. - 75.
+- 71. The Support Assistant will guide the witness to the courtroom.
+All individuals who have participated in the separate courtesy meetings may attend the courtroom familiarisation.
+The VWU notes that during this procedure, the various representatives are not allowed to speak about the evidence and, as a result, they are only allowed to watch the courtroom familiarisation passively to ensure that no interference occurs.
+VWU staff will remind the attending representatives of the parties and participants accordingly. - 72.
+The witness will be introduced to the courtroom.
+Where the Chamber has authorised the witness to testify from a remote witness room, either in headquarters or in the field, the witness will also be introduced to this room. - 73.
 The technical devices will be explained to the witness.
-Where possible, the witness will practice using the equipment. - 76.
-The Support Assistant will explain the proceedings before the Court, in particular the role of a witness and the process of examination.37 This includes, where applicable, demonstrating to the witness the recommended and/or granted special and protective measures. - 77.
-The staff of the VWU reminds the witnesses that they are under a strict obligation to tell the truth when testifying.38
+Where possible, the witness will practice using the equipment. - 74.
+The Support Assistant will explain the proceedings before the Court, in particular the role of a witness and the process of examination.
+This includes, where applicable, demonstrating to the witness the recommended and/or granted special and protective measures. - 75.
+The staff of the VWU reminds the witnesses that they are under a strict obligation to tell the truth when testifying. - 76.
+The Support Assistant will explain to the witness who he/she will see in the courtroom and who might directly address the witness.
+The Support Assistant will also point out where the respective person will sit. - 77.
+The in-court familiarisation is repeated if it is assessed to be necessary for the benefit of the witness because the witness is vulnerable and/or has shown difficulties in understanding the proceedings.
+This repetition also presents the opportunity to provide or repeat the demonstration of the granted special and protective measures.